anthonypang/anthonypang/README.md

 ## Hi there, I'm Anthony 👋

-I'm an aspiring Software Engineer currently pursuing a B.S. in Computer Science at the University of North Carolina at Charlotte
+A recent graduate from the University of North Carolina at Charlotte.
+In my free time, I have worked on multiple side projects in order to leverage experience building responsive and scalable applications.
+I have experience in both front and back-end development using technologies such as JavaScript, React, NodeJS, and Express.

 ### My Goals:
 - Finish Portfolio Website